pantras/agile_software_development/README.md

 ---------
 Scrum empowers the team (p 57).

-Is slideware dead ? or limite to 30 days ? (p 58).
+Is slide-ware dead ? or limited to 30 days ? (p 58).

 http://www.extreme-modeling.com (http://www.extrememodeling.org).
 Importance of the daily build (p 59).